Mythological

 unexpectedly spring to life.
 Most gargoyles remain airborne, flying through

-the air in swooping motions while expertly dodging your attacks and in turn
+the air in swooping patterns while expertly dodging your attacks and in turn

-launching their own by flying in from difficult angles; others prefer to stay
+launching their own by flying in from unassailable angles.
+Some prefer to

-fireballs; the third such group instead race behind the heroes and execute
+fireballs.
+Those from a third such group instead race behind the heroes and

 |